 Small Claims Courts

-There is a fee involved to use the Court and there are no lawyers involved, so there are no lawyers' fees.
 If you want to, you can get legal advice before going to court.
-Legal assistants and clerks of the Small Claims Courts will assist you free of charge.
+Legal assistants and clerks of the small claims courts will assist you for free.

-There is no appeal against the decision of the Small Claims Court.
-However, if you think that the commissioner was biased or unfair, you can ask to have the case reviewed.
+Decisions of the small claims court cannot be appealed, however, if you think that the commissioner was biased or unfair, you can ask to have the case reviewed.

 These facility categories:

 |Government Body:||(The Government of South Africa)|